duecce/Arduino_RealTime_FIR/README.md

 # Arduino Real-Time FIR
-A basic library that can help you to process data in real-time with Arduino.
-This library compute a FIR filtering.
-To store data it uses a circular linked list.
+This library computes Finite Impulse Response Filter. </br>
+Filter coefficients, for example, could be evaluate in Matlab (R) and then passed as arguments in the FIR constructor method.

 ## Usage example:
-I test this FIR processing with the AD8232 (Single-Lead, heart rate monitor front-end): [AD8232 datasheet](https://www.analog.com/media/en/technical-documentation/data-sheets/ad8232.pdf)
+This example uses RealTime_FIR library to fitler the signal acquired from an AD8232 connected to an Arduino Uno (Single-Lead, heart rate monitor front-end): [AD8232 datasheet](https://www.analog.com/media/en/technical-documentation/data-sheets/ad8232.pdf)

 ```
 #include "RealTime_FIR.hpp"